ombori/grid-docs/apps/queue/releasenotes/README.md

 - Fixed initials in Queue manager view.
 This should now be consistent after booking is assigned and serving has started.

 ## 2021-08-31
-On August 31th 2021 we released a new minor version of the Queue Manager, this is visible in the settings screen.

 ### Changes
 - Staff notifications - now we can send emails to staff when the email feature is enabled if conditions are met.
 For example when the waiting time is too long.